blanthor/MauiAppInsights/README.md

     ```
 ## How to Test
 ### Mobile App
+ - Connection string should be added to the BuildApplicationInsights method in MauiProgram.cs
  - Run the app in an emulator.
  - click on the button on the MainPage, which will trigger the RelayCommand in the MainPageViewModel.
 ### Azure
  - Navigate to the Azure Portal
- - Select the Application Insights instance

  - Select **Transaction search**
  - Click on the **See all data in the last 24 hours** button.
 After a delay all of the events logged in the mobile app will appear in the list.